Black hole: Radius

+Since the volume within the Schwarzschild radius increases with the cube of the radius, average density of a black hole inside its Schwarzschild radius is inversely proportional to the square of its mass: supermassive black holes are much less dense than stellar black holes.
+The average density of a black hole is comparable to that of water.

 Event horizon

 Far away from the black hole, a particle can move in any direction, as illustrated by the set of arrows.
 It is restricted only by the speed of light.

 Closer to the black hole, spacetime starts to deform.
 There are more paths going towards the black hole than paths moving away.
-(Note: The set of possible paths, or more accurately the future light cone containing all possible world lines (in this diagram the light cone is represented by the V-shaped region bounded by arrows representing light ray world lines), is tilted in this way in Eddington–Finkelstein coordinates (the diagram is a "cartoon" version of an Eddington–Finkelstein coordinate diagram), but in other coordinates the light cones are not tilted in this way, for example in Schwarzschild coordinates they narrow without tilting as one approaches the event horizon, and in Kruskal–Szekeres coordinates the light cones do not change shape or orientation at all.)

 Inside of the event horizon, all paths bring the particle closer to the centre of the black hole.
 It is no longer possible for the particle to escape.
+(The diagram is a "cartoon" version of an Eddington–Finkelstein coordinates diagram; in other coordinates the light cones are not tilted in this way.)

-The defining feature of a black hole is the existence of an event horizon, a boundary in spacetime through which matter and light can pass only inward towards the center of the black hole.
+The defining feature of a black hole is the existence of an event horizon, a boundary in spacetime through which matter and light can pass only inward towards the centre of the black hole.
 Nothing, not even light, can escape from inside the event horizon.
 The event horizon is referred to as such because if an event occurs within the boundary, information from that event cannot reach or affect an outside observer, making it impossible to determine whether such an event occurred.